 Sarai Sierra (Photo: Derek Fahsbender via AP)

 “You should cancel your trip.”
-“You are crazy to go right now to Turkey.”
+“You are crazy to go to Turkey right now.”
 “I can’t believe you are going to Turkey alone, and as a woman too” were many of the oppositions I began to hear.

 Selectively deaf to disagreements, especially of the travel variety, I continued planning my trip.
+I was going to discover the flavors of Istanbul; I was going to take to the skies in a hot air balloon in Cappadocia; I was going to explore ancient ruins in Ephesus.
 Nothing short of a revolution would keep me from going to Turkey.
 If I had learned anything from 6+ years of solo travel, it was that these sorts of mass hysterias were usually blown way out of proportion, especially about countries in the Middle East.
 If you take away anything from this post, remember to take your friend’s and family’s warnings and advice with a grain of salt.

 Movies and news in the USA love to rave about the dangers of traveling to “Muslim” countries, stirring up fear and xenophobia which couldn’t be more WRONG.
 They paint the Middle East as a volatile time bomb waiting to explode and filled with dangerous Arabs who hate Americans and who want to kidnap little blond girls like me and eat them for breakfast.

 I saw Taken 2 for the first time on the plane back from Istanbul (poor choice Lufhansa) and my mouth dropped open in astonishment.
 No wonder people had the totally wrong idea about Turkey when this garbage was in mainstream media.

 To characterize the entire Middle East based on incidents in Iraq, Afghanistan or places that have had terrorist attacks in the past is akin to saying that the US is filled with gangsters with big guns OR with crazy young men who enjoying shooting children.